The-Art-of-Hacking/h4cker/ai_research/prompt_injection/README.md

 These examples illustrate different methods to bypass prompt restrictions by altering the input in creative ways, such as using different formats, languages, or emotional appeals, to manipulate the AI's response.

+### BoN Jailbreaking Technique from Anthropic
+Anthropic published research on a new jailbreaking technique called [“Best-of-N (BoN) Jailbreaking”](https://becomingahacker.org/bon-jailbreaking-technique-from-anthropic-595ef0e43f35) that can bypass safety and security guardrails in large language models (LLMs).
+A straightforward black-box algorithm designed to bypass safety measures in advanced AI systems across various modalities, including text, vision, and audio.
+I wrote an article about this technique [here](https://becomingahacker.org/bon-jailbreaking-technique-from-anthropic-595ef0e43f35).

 ### Additional References:
 - https://github.com/The-Art-of-Hacking/h4cker/tree/master/ai_research/prompt_injection
 - https://github.com/TakSec/Prompt-Injection-Everywhere